PufferFinance/UniFi/l1-contracts/docs/scripts.md

     - Registers an operator with the UniFiAVSManager using only a delegate key.
     - Usage: `forge script script/UniFiAVSScripts.sol:UniFiAVSScripts --sig "registerOperatorToUniFiAVSWithDelegateKey(uint256,bytes)" 123456 "0xdelegateKey..."`

-14. delegateFromPodOwnerBySignature(address staker, address operator, SignatureWithExpiry memory stakerSignatureAndExpiry, SignatureWithExpiry memory approverSignatureAndExpiry, bytes32 approverSalt)
+14. delegateFromPodOwnerBySignature(address staker, address operator, ISignatureUtils.SignatureWithExpiry memory stakerSignatureAndExpiry, ISignatureUtils.SignatureWithExpiry memory approverSignatureAndExpiry, bytes32 approverSalt)
     - Delegates from PodOwner to Operator by signature.
     - Usage: `forge script script/UniFiAVSScripts.sol:UniFiAVSScripts --sig "delegateFromPodOwnerBySignature(address,address,(bytes,uint256),(bytes,uint256),bytes32)" "0x1234..."
 "0x5678..." '["0xstakerSignature...",1234567890]' '["0xapproverSignature...",1234567890]' "0xsalt..."`

 15. setOperatorCommitment(OperatorCommitment memory newCommitment)
     - Sets the operator's commitment.
     - Usage: `forge script script/UniFiAVSScripts.sol:UniFiAVSScripts --sig "setOperatorCommitment((bytes,uint256))" '["0xnewDelegateKey...",42]'`
+    - Note: This initiates the commitment change process.
+The new commitment will not be active until updateOperatorCommitment() is called after the deregistration delay.

 16. updateOperatorCommitment()
     - Updates the operator's commitment after the delay period.
     - Usage: `forge script script/UniFiAVSScripts.sol:UniFiAVSScripts --sig "updateOperatorCommitment()"`
+    - Note: This can only be called after the deregistration delay has passed since setOperatorCommitment() was called.

 17. startDeregisterOperator()
     - Starts the process of deregistering an operator.